Ultimate Limits to Computation: Anharmonic Oscillator

 On the other hand, in computer science, the difficulty of doing a physical task has a measure which is named as the complexity.
 The complexity quantifies the difficulty of evolving a reference quantum state into another (target) state.
 The computational complexity of an operation is defined by the minimum number of logical gates that are needed for solving a problem \cite {wert,C.moor1}.
 It would be an interesting to study whether the proposed bound has any thing to do with complexity or not, this point has been considered in various papers \cite {Susskind:2014rva,Doroudiani:2019llj,Brown:2015bva,wer,Jefferson:2017sdb,ref1,Chapman:2021jbh}.
 In Ref. \cite{REZA:tanhayi}, we have studied the effect of both a magnetic and an electric field and investigated the Lloyd's bound.
 Our main goal in this article is to examine this bound for a quantum system of anharmonic oscillator.

 The layout of this paper is as follows.
 In Section 2, we calculate the orthogonalization time for a simple anharmonic oscillator and in Section 3, we explore Lloyd's bound for this system.
 The concluding remarks are given in section 4.
-Finally, with an appendix we present some mathematical calculations.
+Finally, with two appendices we present some mathematical calculations.